wp-plugins/squirrly-seo/readme.txt

 = Can I use the images, tweets and articles given by the Inspiration Box?
 Are there any legal concerns? = Yes, you can use the tweets and the paragraphs in your articles.
 They contain a link to the source and are perfectly legal to use.
 Of course, for the articles add only some paragraphs, not the whole article.
 As for the images, you can use the Copyright-Free images that we offer, to make sure you will not have any legal problems.
+Follow the license-compliance guidance we offer for each of them.

 = Do I get support for your Wordpress SEO Plugin? = Yes, we are focused on Delivering Happiness and this comes along with a good support package.
 We have a track record of replying in under 5 hours to